che-shr-cat/TinyRecursiveModels-JAX/README.md

+This is NOT the original codebase for the paper "Less is More: Recursive Reasoning with Tiny Networks".
+The original codebase is available [here](https://github.com/SamsungSAILMontreal/TinyRecursiveModels).

-# Less is More: Recursive Reasoning with Tiny Networks
+# Less is More: Recursive Reasoning with Tiny Networks (JAX implementation)

-This is the codebase for the paper: "Less is More: Recursive Reasoning with Tiny Networks".
+This is the JAX implementation of the original codebase for the paper: "Less is More: Recursive Reasoning with Tiny Networks".
 TRM is a recursive reasoning approach that achieves amazing scores of 45% on ARC-AGI-1 and 8% on ARC-AGI-2 using a tiny 7M parameters neural network.

 [Paper](https://arxiv.org/abs/2510.04871)